IBM/cognos-dancing-dashboard/README.md

  ## 5. Analyze the Dashboard

  The dashboard displays both volatile and non-volatile data.
 Meaning, the static data is being read from the backend database and the real-time data is being read from the IoT device data through REST API's.
 Here we are generating the live data using the Random function.
-This dashboard primarily useful for automobile manufacturing unit plant engineer who would want to monitor the devices at real-time.
-For example, if any of these metrics(Pressure/Temperatur/Vibration) go beyound thethreshold points then the plant would take a call to bring devices for maintenance.
+This dashboard is primarily useful for automobile manufacturing unit plant engineer who would want to monitor the devices at real-time.
+For example, if any of these metrics (Pressure/Temperatur/Vibration) go beyound the threshold points, then the plant would take a call to bring devices for maintenance.

 # Sample output